nix-community/kickstart-nix.nvim/README.md

 ## Philosophy

-- Slightly opinionated defaults.
+- KISS principle with sane defaults.
 - Manage plugins + external dependencies using Nix (managing plugins shouldn't be the responsibility of a plugin).
 - Configuration entirely in Lua[^1] (Vimscript is also possible).
-  This makes it easy to migrate from non-nix dotfiles[^2].
+  This makes it easy to migrate from non-nix dotfiles.
 - Usable on any device with Neovim and Nix installed.
 - Ability to create multiple derivations with different sets of plugins.
 - Use either nixpkgs or flake inputs as plugin source.